yy29/aws-ec2-tips-llm-chat-ai/setup_aws_webserver.md

 ```

 4. WordPress Files:
-Download the latest WordPress archive from wordpress.org and extract its contents into the www directory.
+Download the latest [WordPress package](https://wordpress.org/download/) from wordpress.org and extract its contents into the www directory.

 5. Running the Setup:
 Navigate to the directory containing docker-compose.yml in your terminal and execute: